 Preparation for a CELA designation includes several steps and several different types of qualification, all of which are designed to assure that clients receive good legal care.
 Before being certified, an applicant must:

-3. Study for, take and pass a rigorous, day-long written examination.
-Recent pass rates have hovered around 50% -- and that is of applicants who have already met the experience requirements.
+- Study for, take and pass a rigorous, day-long written examination.
+Recent pass rates have been below 50% — and that is of applicants who have already met the experience requirements.

-There are only a little more than 400 CELAs in the country, so not every community has even one person who has been certified.
-Your lawyer should be a CELA -- it is your surest method of independently confirming that she (or he) is more than just qualified.
+There are nearly 500 CELAs in the country, so not every community has even one person who has been certified.
+Your lawyer should be a CELA — it is your surest method of independently confirming that she (or he) is more than just qualified.
 After all, you deserve the best legal representation available.